 Full-time employees receive eight hours of regular pay for each holiday.

-Part-time employees, working 0.5 FTE or higher, are paid at a prorated rate.
+Part-time employees, working 0.5 FTE or higher, are paid at a prorated amount based on their FTE.
 For example, a 0.5 FTE employee receives four hours of pay; a 0.75 FTE receives six hours.

 Unless a more specific collective bargaining agreement term, Professional Staff Program provision, or civil service rule applies, to be paid for a scheduled holiday, you must be in pay status as follows:

 |If you are:||Then you must be in pay status:|

 |Classified non-union||the entire work shift on the last scheduled work shift preceding the holiday|